Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 • Well, I think we've got a long way to go from where we are today to even getting to 10%, Jessica.
 So I just -- we don't want to get ahead of our skis, if you will.
 We've got a lot of blocking and tackling to do.
 We believe it can be a meaningful part of our business.
 So when we say 10%, it's in part because we wouldn't spend all this effort, time and energy resource allocation, senior management focus of Greg and Ted and others if we didn't think it could be at least 10% of revenue.
 So I would say that's something that is a bar we're shooting for hoping to meet or beat over time.

 • But -- and as you say, there's a lot of branded TV ad dollars that are -- that we set our sights on over time because we think we're a great ecosystem and environment to collect that demand, but we have to prove it out over time.
-So not ready to kind of increase our long-term projections from one we haven't even really come close to getting to yet, Jessica, so give us a little time, I guess, is what I would ask.
+So not ready to kind of increase our long-term projections from when we haven't even really come close to getting to yet, Jessica, so give us a little time, I guess, is what I would ask.

 • Jessica Jean Reif Ehrlich Cohen - MD in Equity Research